sirisian/ecmascript-types/README.md

 For ```await using```, asynchronous acquisition also considers ```[Symbol.asyncDispose]``` and the language's synchronous-disposal fallback.
 An asynchronous check must follow that protocol rather than requiring an explicit asynchronous member in every annotation.

 ### Object Typing

+Computed names of object methods/accessors and class methods/fields are checked as expressions in their enclosing evaluation scope, before entering the member's parameters, body, or instance/static `this` scope.
+This includes generator and async methods.
+Class self-name and generic scopes still apply.
+Existing call, property-key conversion, assignment and reference rules apply inside each name, even in an unused body.
+Checking does not evaluate the key or change its runtime evaluation count.

 An explicitly typed own property checks its initializer at that definition: `{ (x: uint8): "s" }` is an early type error, even in an unused function or a discarded literal.
 A later overwrite does not erase the earlier boundary.
 The member annotation supplies contextual literal and metadata processing independently of the outer object's type, including inside `Composite(...)`.
 Correct decimal and rational literals retain their representation-sensitive context.
 Unknown values are checked at runtime; computed keys and initializers execute once in their ordinary order.